livelliott/swell/README.md

 # Swell
 ## About the Project
-Swell is a communcication platform that allows users to connect with their friends and family.
+Swell is a communication platform that allows users to connect with their friends and family.
 Users create groups known as *Envelopes,* which contain custom questions for members to fill out.
 Once completed, members will recieve a published version of the Envelope in their inbox!

 Built with **Python** and **Django**.